 What are the risks of getting high on Ambien?

-Using Ambien to get high is not a recommended practice as there are many risks associated with doing this.
+Using Ambien medication to get high is not a recommended practice as there are many risks associated with doing this.
 In fact, there can be more than a few adverse effects.
-Recreational use of Ambien to get high can severely affect the memory, especially when it is taken in high doses and without any adequate sleep.
+Recreational use of Ambien pill to get high can severely affect the memory, especially when it is taken in high doses and without any adequate sleep.

 Doing things in one’s sleep like cooking, cleaning, driving, and other such activities can also happen, though the individual is least likely to remember doing so.
 Addiction, tolerance, and severe withdrawal symptoms can further affect the individual.
 These symptoms are serious and should be taken care of.